 - Finished with the task at hand:What they do when they are finished with work expectations.

 - Departure: How they pack-up and leave your classroom

 I don’t administer tests or make them listen to extensive syllabus explanations.
 Instead, we take on some “getting to know” one another activities.
 I LOVE chit chat cards to begin thoughtful discussions and these middle school stations to create and display.
 I model each of these tasks so that students are aware of the class expectations when it comes to discussions and assignment completion expectations.

 As students are spending time discussing and then move onto to their digital stations, I walk around the classroom to observe and asses the students in action.
 From my monitoring, interacting, and listening, I am able to observe:

 - active listening

 - support levels needed for student success

 I make some anecdotal records as I observe.
 All of these observations allow for me to make purposeful decisions for planning and implementing instruction, as well as considering partners for reading and writing workshop.

-If you are looking to make the most of your very first day of school, quarter, or semester, engage your students right away and take the time to thoughtfully observe and formatively assess.
+If you are looking to make the most of your very first day of school, or even quarter, engage your students right away and take the time to thoughtfully observe and formatively assess.
 It will give you the best and most productive start yet.
 If you are in need of some resources to get your year started, I have a great bundle of standards-based activities to start your year off strong…